mramshaw/Docker/README.md

 ## Useful Shortcuts

-[Substitute the Option key for the Ctrl key on OSX.]
+[The usual practice on OS/X is to substitute the Option key for the Ctrl key; these are terminal commands, so don't.]

 #### Detach from a container (but leave it running)